DHTMLX/docs-suite/docs/tree/api/tree_autoload_config.md

 # autoload

-@short: defines that the structure of a tree is being built while opening items
+@short: Optional.
+Defines that the structure of a tree is being built while opening items

 @signature: {'autoload?: string;'}